nighthawkcoders/APCSA/_pages/00_schedule.md

 </table>

 ## Fundamentals to Java Development
 > Using Code.org in the first few weeks, student have been exposed to Classes and Inheritance.
 In the next few weeks students will become more familiar with the basics of Java through mini-labs.
-Additionally, time will be spent to prepare students for Project Based Learning and working in 4 person projects.
-Concluding this period time students should create a Project Plan and start on an end of Trimester N@TM presentation.
+Some of these labs should be performed using Java as the backend of a Website.
+This section will conclude with 4 person Project Plan,  the start of an end of Trimester N@TM project.

 <table>
     <tr>